 Q: How many travelers can travel (eg be seated) in campervan?

 A: Good question.
-The Mavericks and Champ campervans and the backpacker minivan can seat 5 travelers, the Ventura seats 4 travelers.
+The Mavericks, Trailblazer and Wavefafer campervans can seat 5 travelers, the Ventura seats 4 travelers.

 Q: How many travelers can sleep in campervan?